takaW496/PDTFP/README.md

-# probe design tool for PHYTOMap
+# PDTFP - Probe Design Tool For PHYTOMap

+This is the tool to design probes for PHYTOMap.
+Currently testing whether probes designed by this tool actually works fine for PHYTOMap.

 - PHYTOMap paper Nobori et al., 2022 https://www.biorxiv.org/content/10.1101/2022.07.28.501915v1.full
-- Python scripts modified from https://github.com/Moldia/multi_padlock_design/tree/master/lib (HYBISS paper, Gyllborg, D. et al., 2020)
+- Python scripts modified from https://github.com/Moldia/multi_padlock_design (HYBISS paper, Gyllborg, D. et al., 2020)

+## Quick start

+- prepare two input files: `round_table.txt` and a cds fasta file of your target species.
+Please see example files.
+- configure parameteres and paths to the required files in the second block of the `probes_design.py`.
+- run `probe_desing.py`, and check the output file `candidate.tsv` and choose your favourite sequences.

 ## Dependency

+- Python
 - BLAST
-- Python
 - Bio.seq

-## WORKFLOW
+## Workflow

-- read target gene ids from round_table.txt (`load_db.readgenefile`)
+- read target gene ids from the 1st column of the `round_table.txt` (`load_db.readgenefile`)
-- load a cds fasta (`load_db.load_fastadb`)
+- load a cds fasta of the target genome (`load_db.load_fastadb`)
-- read target gene sequences from a cds fasta (`load_db.findseq`)
+- extract target gene sequences from a cds fasta of the target genome (`load_db.findseq`)
-- search seed sequences for each gene (`screenseq.threshold_gc_tm`).
-Seed sequences will be selected based on the GC content, the melting temperatures and seed sequence length. seed sequnces will be stored in `blast_in`.
+- search seed sequences for each gene (`screenseq.search_seed_seq`).
+Seed sequences (of defined length by `seed_seq_len`) will be selected based on the GC content and the melting temperatures. seed sequnces will be stored in `blast_in` for the blast search in the nexxt step.
+Return a dataframe listing candidate seed sequences.
-- run blast search against the target genome using seed sequences as queries (`parblast.continueblast`).  blast results will be stored in `blast_out`.
+- run blast search against the target genome using seed sequences in `blast_in` as queries (`parblast.continueblast`).  blast results will be stored in `blast_out`.
-- assess blast results and judge whether seed sequences are specific enough (`checkblast.getcandidates`). add `is_specific` column to the dataframe
+- assess blast results in `blast_out` and judge whether seed sequences are specific enough (`checkblast.getcandidates`). add `is_specific` column to the dataframe
 - group seed sequences located closely (`checkblast.add_id_clust`). add `id_clust` column to the dataframe.
-- design padlock probes and primers based on seed sequences, then corresponding bridge probes will be assigned to each gene based on the detection dye specified in round table (`finalize_probe.add_probe_seq`).
+- generate padlock probes and primers based on seed sequences, then corresponding bridge probes will be assigned to each gene based on the detection dye specified in the round table (`finalize_probe.add_probe_seq`).
 - manually check suggested probe sequences and determine which sequences you will use for the experiment. choose one seed sequence from one cluster to avoid large overlaps between probes.
-If there are not enough sequences, change parameters and run program again.s
+If there are not enough sequences for certain genes, change round tables and parameters, and run program again.

-## input parameters
+## Input parameters

 - target_genome: path to the target genome
 - round_table: path to the txt file in which your experimental scheme was written. plese see the input file format section.